Ways to find data in Astra DB Serverless

 The following permissions are required to use the Astra Portal or Data API to find data in an Astra DB Serverless database:

 The Database Administrator role includes all of these permissions and more.
-For other default and custom roles, see Manage roles and permissions.
+For other roles, see Manage roles and permissions.

-To use the Astra Portal to find data, a valid role must be assigned directly to you.
+To access databases in the Astra Portal, a valid role must be assigned to you.

-To use the Data API to find data, you need an application token with a valid role.
+To access databases with the Data API, you need an application token with a valid role.

-To use the standalone CQL shell or a driver to find data, use your database’s Secure Connect Bundle (SCB) for authentication and authorization.
+To access databases with the CQL shell (cqlsh) or a Cassandra driver, you use your database’s Secure Connect Bundle (SCB) and an application token for authentication and authorization.